arnaudbellemare/dspy-tweet-optimizer/replit.md

 This is a tweet optimization application built with Streamlit and DSPy (Declarative Self-improving Language Programs).
 The system uses a hill-climbing algorithm to iteratively generate and improve tweets based on customizable evaluation categories.
 It leverages Claude 3.5 Sonnet through OpenRouter to generate tweets and evaluate them across multiple dimensions, automatically refining the output through multiple iterations to maximize overall quality scores.

+**Auto-Optimization**: The app automatically optimizes tweets when you enter text - no buttons needed.
+Simply type your text and tab out to trigger optimization.

 ## User Preferences

 Preferred communication style: Simple, everyday language.